stevapple/swift-tencent-scf-runtime/README.md

 Combine this with Swift's developer friendliness, expressiveness, and emphasis on safety, and we have a solution that is great for developers at all skill levels, scalable, and cost effective.

-Swift Tencent SCF Runtime is a forked version form [Swift AWS Lambda Runtime](https://github.com/swift-server/swift-aws-lambda-runtime), designed to make building cloud functions in Swift simple and safe.
+Swift Tencent SCF Runtime is a forked version from [Swift AWS Lambda Runtime](https://github.com/swift-server/swift-aws-lambda-runtime), designed to make building cloud functions in Swift simple and safe.
 The library is an implementation of the [Tencent SCF Custom Runtime API](https://cloud.tencent.com/document/product/583/47274#custom-runtime-.E8.BF.90.E8.A1.8C.E6.97.B6-api) and uses an embedded asynchronous HTTP Client based on [SwiftNIO](http://github.com/apple/swift-nio) that is fine-tuned for performance in the SCF Custom Runtime context.
 The library provides a multi-tier API that allows building a range of cloud functions: From quick and simple Closures to complex, performance-sensitive event handlers.

 ## Project status

 This is the beginning of an open-source project actively seeking contributions.
 While the core API is considered stable, the API may still evolve as we get closer to a `1.0` version.
 There are several areas which need additional attention, including but not limited to:

 * Further performance tuning
 * Additional trigger events
 * Additional documentation and best practices
 * Additional examples

-By August 2020, [SCF Custom Runtime](https://cloud.tencent.com/document/product/583/47274) is also at an early stage.
-You may encounter some problems triggered by the SCF Runtime Engine itself, or the API changes and deprecations.
-You are welcome to open issues actively on those problems.

 ## Getting started